 Payslip in Germany: How does it work?

 Trying to read a German payslip (or as they say in Germany: a Gehaltsabrechnung) for the first time?
-The cryptic calculation methods and bureaucratic German jargon can make it difficult to understand.
-However, it is very important to know what a payslip is and what factors determine the salary.
+The cryptic calculation methods and bureaucratic German jargon can make it confusing.
+However, understanding your payslip is essential, it shows what factors determine your salary, what is deducted, and what you actually receive.

-The German payslip is decisive for calculating income tax, as the gross and net wages, all allowances and deductions from the employee are derived from the gross and net wages.
-In Germany the income tax, church tax, solidarity surcharge and social security contributions for pension, unemployment, health, and long-term care insurance are deducted from the gross wage.
+The German payslip explained: it’s decisive for calculating income tax.
+From gross to net wages, all allowances and deductions are included.
+In Germany, deductions cover income tax, church tax, the solidarity surcharge, and social security contributions such as HI contribution Germany (health insurance), PI contribution Germany (pension insurance), unemployment, and long-term care insurance.
 The structure is basically always the same.
-We’ve broken down a general payslip in three sections.
-Let’s check it out, we’ll show you what it looks like.
+Let’s break down a general Germany payslip explained in three parts.

 1. Top of the German payslip

-At the top of the payslip you will find the employee’s personal information.
-Think about the employee’s personal number, date of birth, but also religion and whether the employee is subject to church tax.
-We’ve picked out three terms in this section to keep an eye on.
+At the top of the salary slip, you’ll find the employee’s personal information.
+This includes the employee number, date of birth, and also religion, important for determining church tax.
+Here are three terms to keep an eye on:

 1. Tax Bracket (Steuerklasse)